Certificate Management and Usage

 Dump certificate information: attributes & meta data.
 Options:

-• full - display full certificate’s LABEL
+• full - display local key’s and certificate’s

 • all - display all keys & certificates (including WeOS built-in)